derek-chui/Football-Analytics/README.md

     <img src="./Project%202/Project%202.4/2-4-3.png" alt="2.4" width="75%" />
   </p>

   Below are further metrics and distributions of all the players referenced and used for comparison.
-You can see ho the wide backs are more progressive than the center backs (Agbadou), hence in search of a LCB the focus is a little more towards ball distribution, making Renan a great candidate.
+You can see how the wide backs are more progressive than the center backs (Agbadou), hence in search of a LCB the focus is a little more towards ball distribution, making Renan a great candidate.

   <p align="center">
     <img src="./Project%202/Project%202.4/2-4-4.png" alt="2.4" width="75%" />